microsoft/MixedReality-UXTools-Unreal/Docs/WidgetComponent.md

 ![WidgetComponent](Images/WidgetComponent.png)

 This should be all the set up required.
-When you play in editor now, you should be able to poke and far grab the ui elements in your widget actor.
+When you play in editor now, you should be able to use far interaction and poke to interact with the ui elements in your widget actor.

 ![FarGrab](Images/FarGrabWidget.gif)